 This post is based on actual events.
 If you’re like most people with a new website, you probably have a shiny new blog.
 You’ve heard about how great blogging can be for business.
 There is promise of writing content that brings in people from search engines and social media websites.
 The thought of writing a great blog post and having people write comments and interact with you is enticing.
 The only issue is…you have no idea how to format a blog post.
-WordPress Blog Formatting You may have no experience at all when it comes to writing a blog post let alone formatting it in a content management system (your web designer will probably call this a “CMS” and you’ll nod your head like you know what they’re talking about).
+You may have no experience at all when it comes to writing a blog post let alone formatting it in a content management system (your web designer will probably call this a “CMS” and you’ll nod your head like you know what they’re talking about).
 The reason this is important is because your customers will be reading your blog posts.
 You want to have clean posts that are easy to read and comprehend.

 A post that is not formatted correctly will confuse readers and they might simply move on to another website.
 Blogging can be very rewarding, but to avoid some basic headaches, here are a few basics for blog post formatting.